ChineseCubes/react-vtt/README.md

 # react-vtt

-A React component for display WebVTT tracks.
+A React component for displaying WebVTT tracks.

 ## Usage